 What do you do if you find that your dog seems to be breathing too fast?
-Sometimes your dog is simply panting, however, it's important to learn what may be causing this common symptom and whether or not you need to go see the vet.
+Sometimes your dog is simply panting, however, it's important to learn what may be causing this common symptom and whether you need to go see the vet.

 Is Your Dog Breathing Fast?

 Merck Veterinary Manual lists the dog's normal respiratory rate as 18 - 34 breaths per minute at rest.
 To sort out what's normal and what's not, count your dog's respiratory rate while at rest or asleep.
 While it's normal to pant after exercise, some signs may indicate your dog is having trouble breathing or experiencing respiratory distress.
 Examples include:

 - Gums that are pale, brick red, or blue-tinged

 - Using the tummy muscles to assist breathing